jaraco/recapturedocs/recapturedocs/text/about.rst

 wait for the content to be rekeyed.

 When you upload your PDF, our proprietary system separates out the images of the PDF and allocates them to jobs for typists to do.
-Under the scenes, we employ workers from Amazon's `Mechanical Turk
+Behind the scenes, we employ workers from Amazon's `Mechanical Turk
 <https://www.mturk.com/mturk/welcome>`_, their marketplace for work.
 Typists have access to only one page at a time, which means a multi-page